PaulZC/Qwiic_Iridium_9603N/LEARN.md

 }
 ```

-Reading serial data from the DATA_REG needs to be done eight bytes at a time, if there are more than eight bytes available, due to limitations in the way the
+Reading serial data from the DATA_REG needs to be done eight bytes at a time (if there are more than eight bytes available) due to limitations in the way the
 way Wire.onRequest works.
 See below for details.

 ### DATA_REG